-Sub-phase Scope Status Tops of Shafts Interim Improvements Design/CA/RI (7560) and CP1 Shafts 6,8,9A (7561), CP2 Shafts 7,7B,7C,7D (7670), CP3 Shafts 5,9 (7671) This project will provide strengthening of pipe directly connected to the tunnel system, if it is found to be deteriorated, cathodic protection for pipe connections to prevent further corrosion, replacement of faulty air valves directly on the shafts and piping, replacement of nuts on valve connections if found to be at risk, improvements to dewatering systems inside shafts, and installation of additional valves to allow isolation of the tunnel without operating old valves that are directly connected to the tunnel.
-Future

-Sub-phase Scope Status Chestnut Hill Emergency Pump Station Improvements Design CA/RI (7574), Construction (7562), and REI (7669) The Chestnut Hill Emergency Pump Station is in need of improvement to piping and pumping systems to reduce surge loads on the suction and discharge piping during emergency operation when the Dorchester Tunnel is out of service.
-Discharge pressures from the pump station would exceed normal pressures in community pipelines increasing risk of failure during emergency operation.
-Also, coordination of pump station operation between Chestnut Hill and Newton Street and Hyde Park pump stations is of concern.
-With CHEPS not operating, grade lines in the Southern High system fall below acceptable levels at high points in the system and Blue Hills tank is unable to be filled.
-Improvements under this contract include potential pump and motor replacement, pipe reconfiguration, surge controls, and possibly installation of variable frequency drives on motors to regulate discharge pressures.
-Future WASM 3 Rehabilitation MEPA/Design CA/RI (6539) and WASM 3 Rehab CP- 1(6544), CP-2 (6543) and CP- 3 (6545) MEPA/Design CA/RI and construction of the WASM 3 rehabilitation from the Hultman Aqueduct Branch in Weston to the existing PRV chamber near Section 12 at Medford Square.
+Sub-phase Scope Status CP1 Shafts 6,8,9A (7561), CP2 Shaft 5 (7671) and REI (7702), CP3 Shafts 7,7B,7C,7D (7670) and REI (7703) This project will provide strengthening of pipe directly connected to the tunnel system, waterproofing of underground vaults, and replacement of nuts on valve connections if found to be at risk.
+Active Chestnut Hill Emergency Pump Station Improvements Design CA/RI (7574), Construction (7562), and REI (7669) Preliminary Design investigated surge loads and pressure differentials when the Dorchester Tunnel is out of service and the ability to isolate the pump station from the Dorchester Tunnel if the tunnel is shut down.
+Surge modeling determined that surge and pressure differentials are best mitigated by operating procedures.
+Final Design is moving forward on a new discharge from the pump station to allow isolation from the Dorchester Tunnel.
+Active WASM 3 Rehabilitation MEPA/Design CA/RI (6539) and WASM 3 Rehab CP- 1(6544), CP-2 (6543) MEPA/Design CA/RI and construction of the WASM 3 rehabilitation from the Hultman Aqueduct Branch in Weston to the existing PRV chamber near Section W16 at Medford Square.
 Construction will include cleaning and cement mortar lining, some sliplining and some pipe replacement.
+Active

-Active/Future WASM/Spot Pond Supply Mains West PRV Design ESDC (7575), Construction Improvements (7563), REI (7674) The project will allow the Low Service system to be utilized to increase the supply to the Gillis Pump Station in Stoneham to avoid the need to pump out of the Spot Pond Reservoir in an emergency.
+Sub-phase Scope Status Low Service PRV Improvements Design & ESDC (7575), Construction Improvements (7563), REI (7674) The project will allow the Low Service system to be utilized to increase the supply to the Gillis Pump Station in Stoneham to avoid the need to pump out of the Spot Pond Reservoir in an emergency.
 The Low Service pipelines would be operated at grade lines consistent with WASM 3 grade line to push additional flow to the Gillis Pump Station in an emergency.
 Some Low Service revenue meters may require pressure reducing valves to lower pressures to communities along the way.
 In addition, PRV's on WASM 3/4 would also require replacement to maximize the supply to the north.
-Active/Future Shafts 5 and 9 Building Improvements Design/CA, REI (7673) and Construction (7599/7600) Electrical and architectural improvements at Shafts 5 & 9 buildings in Weston and Somerville.
-Future Waltham Water Pipeline Design CA (7547), Construction (7457), and REI (7672) Design/Construction Administration and Construction/Resident Inspection of 36" diameter pipeline of a length to be determined of a new connection to Waltham from the Northern Extra High Service Area.
+Active Shafts 5 Building Improvements Design/CA (7599), Construction (7600), and REI (7673) Electrical and architectural improvements at Shaft 5 building in Weston.
+Includes improvements to dewatering systems inside shafts.
+Building code and hazardous material assessment completed under Technical Assistance Task Order prior to design.
+Active Waltham Water Pipeline CA (7547), Construction (7457), and REI (7672) Construction Administration and Construction/Resident Inspection of 36" diameter pipeline of a length to be determined of a new connection to Waltham from the Northern Extra High Service Area.
+7692 Task Order No. 2 Design is underway.
 Future Commonwealth Avenue Pump Station Improvements Design CA/RI (7523) and Construction (7524) Design, engineering services during construction, resident engineering/inspection services and construction to provide improvements to the Commonwealth Avenue Pump Station.
 The project includes new pipe connections to the Low Service Pipes and two new pumps (one replacement and one additional) for redundancy.
 Also, includes Supervisory Control and Data Acquisition (SCADA) controls, and heating, ventilation and air conditioning equipment to replace older equipment.
 Active

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$192,895 \$2,837 \$190,058 \$3,310 \$11,278 \$88,436 \$101,523 \$98
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$129,526 \$12,611 \$116,916 \$10,996 \$13,533 \$69,815 \$56,874 \$0